aschmiedeke/gbtdocs/docs/index.rst

 .. only:: html

-    The entire documentation is also available as a :octicon:`file;1em;sd-text-primary` single pdf file from the fly-out menu in the bottom left corner.
+    The entire documentation is also available as a :octicon:`file;1em;sd-text-primary` single pdf file from the fly-out menu in the bottom right corner.

 ------------------